 Figure 9.4.
 Two independent MDT models for the Arctic Ocean.
 The left is the DTU15MDT derived from the DTU15MSS and the EIGEN6-C4 geoid model and the right side is the MDT by Farrell derived from ICESat.
+The grey sector centered at the Pole marks lack ofcoverage.

-The GOCO03s geoid is calculated up to spherical harmonic degree/order 250 meaning that it should be able to resolve features with wavelength of order 80 km.
+The GOCO03s geoid is calculated up to spherical harmonic degree/order 250 implying that it should be able to resolve features with wavelength of order 80 km.
 By inspecting transects of the MDT, it was determined that the Gaussian convolution filter used to smooth the monthly DOT grids successfully removes undulations due to short wavelength noise in the geoid model.
-The main features of the Arctic MDT are clearly visible: a high in the Beaufort Sea associated with the anticyclonic Beaufort Gyre, a low in the Greenland Sea associated with the cyclonic Greenland Sea gyre and a large-scale slope of DOT from the Amerasian Basin to the Eurasian Basin associated with the transpolar current.
-This result agrees qualitatively well with previous results from satellite altimetry [Kwok and Morison, 2011; Farrell et al., 2012; Giles et al., 2012; Kwok and Morison, 2015] and models [e.g., Koldunov et al., 2014; Proshutinsky et al., 2015].
+The main features of the Arctic MDT (DTU15MDT) derived from the new DTU15MSS and the EIGEN6-C4 (Figure 9.4) are, as expected, consistent with Johannessen et al., (2014) and clearly reveals the presence of: a high in the Beaufort Sea associated with the anticyclonic Beaufort Gyre; a large-scale slope in topography from the Amerasian Basin to the Eurasian Basin associated with both the Beaufort Gyre and transpolar current; a low in the Norwegian and Greenland Seas associated with the cyclonic circulation; the expression of a sloping MDT in the northeast Atlantic consistent with the North Atlantic Current and its extension to the Norwegian North Atlantic Current; and a distinct low in the Sub-Polar gyre connected with the circulation in the north Atlantic and Labrador Sea.
+The result is also agreeing qualitatively well with previous results from satellite altimetry [Kwok and Morison, 2011; Farrell et al., 2012; Giles et al., 2012; Kwok and Morison, 2015] as well as from ocean models [e.g., Koldunov et al., 2014; Proshutinsky et al., 2015].
+Moreover, in the Nordic Seas, the spatial pattern in the MDT agrees well with the spatial pattern in the mean steric height derived from hydrographic data (Nilsen et al. 2008) for the period 1950–2010 as shown by Johannessen et al., (2014).

+In the recent work by Kwok and Morison (2015), the time-mean dynamic topography (MDT) from ICESat [Kwok and Morison, 2011], CS-2, DOT2008A [Andersen and Knudsen, 2009, Pavlis et al, 2012], and DTU13MDT [Andersen et al., 2015] are compared primarily for the Arctic Ocean (Figure 9.5).
+The MDTs are smoothed with a 250 km Gaussian averaging-kernel to reduce the noise in the sea surface measurements and the contribution of residual geoid errors at shorter wavelengths.
+The ICESat and CS-2 MDTs are from different epochs with potential biases between the two instruments.
+However, their spatial patterns are mostly the same with a well defined dome in the Canada Basin located to the Beaufort Sea and an east-west gradient across the Amerasian and Eurasian Basins.
+This is also in agreement with the findings reported by Johannessen et al., (2014).
+In contrast, the DOT2008A MDT display a very different structure whereby the Beaufort dome is closer to a ridge extending along the Canadian Arctic Archipelago.
+The DTU13MDT that incorporates both ICESat and CS-2 SSHs, on the other hand, shows a more defined Beaufort dome.